radiomic/METRICS-E3/docs/Feature Processing (Con 4-5 Item 14-17)/Condition 4.md

 >
 > Model construction and evaluation
 >
 > We utilized Python to establish radiomic and clinical models.
 The selected features were put into several machine learning algorithms, including LR, support vector machine (SVM), k-nearest neighbor (KNN), Random Forest, XGBoost, LightGBM, and multi-layer perception (MLP).
 We subsequently conducted a 5-fold cross-validation to ascertain the best hyperparameters for model fitting.
 A radiomic nomogram was developed, incorporating both radiomic features and clinical features for analysis.”
-[3] (licensed under CC BY).
+[3] (licensed under CC BY)
 >
 >Also see **Figure 1**.
 >